montasser-belleh/DataSets/README.md

    bash

 # USAGE :
-0) Extract this repository in your home repository .
+0) Extract this repository in your home repository & open a terminal in it .
 1) Execute the storage.sh file :

-    bash storage.sh
+    # bash storage.sh

     a help menu will appear , follow it :

     bash storage.sh 0 to exit